All Episodes

 I have a story here.

-This cleared on um August 4th.
+This cleared on August 4th.

 The book, a behind-the-scenes look at the investigation, recounts obstacles the authors say were thrown up by the Bush administration, internal disputes over President Bush's use of the attacks as a reason for invading Iraq, and the way the final report avoided questioning whether U.S. policy in the Middle East may have contributed to the attacks.

-In fact, the Commission determined after it subpoenaed audio tapes that the shoot down order did not reach North American Aerospace Command pilots until after all the hijacked planes had crashed.
+In fact, the commission determined after it subpoenaed audio tapes that the shootdown order did not reach North American Aerospace Command pilots until after all the hijacked planes had crashed.

 All right, just a few observations here.